library-pals/read-action/README.md

   "inputs": {
     "bookIsbn": "", // Required.
 The book's ISBN.
 Required.
     "notes": "", // Notes about the book.
 Optional.
-    "rating": "", // Rate the book.
-Optional.
-Default: `unrated`.
-    "tags": "", // Add tags to categorize the book.
-Separate each tag with a comma.
-Optional.
     "dateStarted": "", // Date you started the book (YYYY-MM-DD).
 Optional.
     "dateFinished": "", // Date you finished the book (YYYY-MM-DD).
 Optional.
   }